 If you have no plan or need to relocate from your home, and reducing your mortgage payments by up to a few $100's will resolve your problems, then approach your mortgage lender to ask for your mortgage to be modified by restructuring at lower interest rates or providing other temporary or longer-term relief.
 Lenders are increasingly aware of the benefits of helping to prevent foreclosure if they see the opportunity.
 Of course, the proposal must be viable.

 However, be aware that applying for a modification of your mortgage may take some time, and may not have a sufficient impact on your monthly payments to resolve your overall problem if it is significant.

-The interest rate may be modified, but the principal (the total balance owed) is unlikely to change.
+The interest rate and/or the repayment structure may be modified, but the principal (the total balance owed) is unlikely to change.
 And of course, if your circumstances mean that your home needs to be sold, then mortgage modification is not a solution.

 Short Sale - a Dignified Solution